UofU-Cryosphere/snow-aso/point_cloud/README.md

 Process a lidar/SfM point cloud to a corresponding DEM, creating masked products for filtered vegetation and snow surfaces only along the way.

+### CASI mask
+The delivered CASI mask by ASO has the following mapping for band values:
+* 1: snow
+* 2: rock
+* 3: vegetation